RingCentral has been a major player in the VoIP space since the 1990s — but its pricing isn’t as straightforward as it seems.

 4. Limited storage for recordings, files, and more

-By far, the biggest drawback of using RingCentral is its lack of unlimited storage.
+By far, the biggest drawback of how RingCentral works is its lack of unlimited storage.
 All three plans (even with the ‘unlimited’ storage add-on) come with a strict data cap on:

 - Automatic and on-demand call recordings (90-day expiration)